 A sugar fix generally isn’t the answer to alleviating the stress, but dark chocolate is the golden (and healthy) exception.
-Chocolate is categorized as an indulgence, so partaking in this treat will send signals your brain that you’re rewarding yourself.
+Chocolate is categorized as an indulgence, so partaking in this treat will send signals to your brain that you’re rewarding yourself.
 Little bio-hack for you!

 Research also shows that dark chocolate that has a high concentration of cacao has positive effects on stress levels, mood, and even memory.